altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Small improvements
+   - Reset of query when going home
+   - In uploaded, reset of slide bar when going to a previous month
+   - Edit/delete tags view, remove those features from tag list
+   - Confirm on delete single uploaded piv
+   - Update number of pivs when deleting uploaded
+   - Swipe sideways to navigate months in uploaded
+   - Put hometags at top of tagging list
+   - In local, complement of blue bar should be green with how much you organized
 - Select all
 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)